Keyboard shortcuts

 Changes :

-• No functional changes to storage engine
+• No changes to DataStore, EntryHandle, or storage format

 • No migration required